About Student Disability Accommodations

 If you are interested in a one-on-one consultation about accessibility, or have specific digital accessibility questions, please email UVM Web & Digital Accessibility Specialist Audrey Homan at choman@uvm.edu, or reach out using our online contact form.

-Beginning in late Fall 2026, the Office of Accessibility Services will begin scheduling workshops for faculty on digital accessibility.
-These will include, but are not limited to:
+Beginning in Spring 2026, the Office of Accessibility Services has begun scheduling workshops for faculty on digital accessibility.
+The full current schedule is available here.

 To be informed as soon as these workshops become available, please subscribe to the OAS Newsletter, via our contact form.